.jpg)

-Federal law enforced by the U.S. Equal Employment Opportunity Commission (EEOC) protects workers in Tallahassee from discrimination, retaliation, and harassment in the workplace.
-If you have faced discrimination where you work, the legal team at Cruz Law Firm, P.A., can review your case and help you seek legal remedies through the EEOC process or a lawsuit.
+Under U.S. law, the Equal Employment Opportunity Commission (EEOC) defends workers against workplace discrimination, retaliation, and harassment.
+If you’ve experienced discrimination at work, Cruz Law Firm, P.A. can examine your case.
+They’ll guide you through the EEOC process or help you file a lawsuit.

 It is likely that your employer will be represented by an attorney.
 The employer may deny your complaint and try to put the blame on you, potentially damaging your reputation and employability.
 Meanwhile, the EEOC cannot take sides and will not assist or advise you.
 But an experienced employment discrimination attorney with Cruz Law Firm can guide you through the complaint process.